Thousands of students cross the border from Mexico to U.S. for school. Some are now set to graduate.

 A transborder school commute

-After his father was deported from the United States in 2006, Vazquez — who was born in Arizona — moved to Mexicali, Mexico when he began crossing the border to attend Central Union High School in El Centro, California.
+After his father was deported from the United States in 2006, Vazquez — who was born in Arizona — moved to Mexicali, Mexico when he began crossing the border a few years later to attend Central Union High School in El Centro, California.

 Although he is a U.S. citizen, for Vazquez, like many transborder — or transfronterizo— students, living in Mexico with his family made sense because it is "so part of my culture, of me, that I think it's going to be so hard for me if I have to leave that," he said, noting that he's grateful to study in the United States.